mikeemorales/sports-odds/README.md

 "build": "react-scripts --openssl-legacy-provider build",
 ```
 ## API KEY ACCESS:
 an api key is required to access data.
-When acquired, API Key can be stored in a .env file and imported into your server.js file.
-See link below to acquire API Key.
+It is recommended that after acquiring your key, you should encrypt it in some type of key vault system, such as AWS Secrets Managers or Azure Key Vault -- whichever works with your application.
 ```
 https://the-odds-api.com/#get-access
 ```